HariSekhon/Nagios-Plugins/README.md

 Debian / Ubuntu systems also have other unrelated RabbitMQ plugins in the `nagios-plugins-rabbitmq` package -->

-##### CI - Continuous Integration systems - Git, Jenkins, Travis CI & DockerHub Automated Builds
+##### CI - Continuous Integration & Build Systems - Git, Jenkins, Travis CI & DockerHub Automated Builds

 - ```check_jenkins_*.py``` - [Jenkins](https://jenkins.io/) checks include job build status, color, health report score, build time, age since last completed build, if job is set to buildable, job count total or per view, number of running builds, queued builds, executors, node count, offline nodes, jenkins mode, is security enabled, if a given node is online and its number of executors, if a given plugin is enabled and if there are available plugin updates individually or overall, with perfdata for relevant metrics like build time, jobs/nodes/executors/plugins/plugin updates, running/queued build counts and query timings
 - ```check_travis_ci_last_build.py``` - [Travis CI](https://travis-ci.org/) repo's last build status - includes showing build number, build duration with optional thresholds, start/stop date & time, if there are currently any builds in progress and perfdata for graphing last build time and number of builds in progress.
 Verbose mode gives the commit details as well such as commit id and message